mike-co/filesystem-link-manager/README.md

 ✅ **Stay within GitHub Copilot's optimal indexing range** (< 750 files for best AI assistance) ✅ **Utilize AI features while still working in the context of the monorepo** through symlinks/hardlinks connecting to the sources
+✅ **Utilize existing build infrastructure of monorepo** you can still run command line utilities for build and linting in the monorepo while developing in the linked workspace.
+This is useful for local agentic development workflows.
-✅ **Work with specific services/packages** from large TFS monorepos without loading everything
+✅ **Work with specific services/packages** from large monorepos without loading everything
-✅ **Initialize Git repositories** for modern tooling without TFS conflicts
+✅ **Initialize Git repositories** for modern tooling without source control conflicts
 ✅ **Focus on code subsets** or specific domains within the monorepo
 ✅ **Automate workspace setup** with post-execution commands